ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 * Cards as resources
 * Dice combat
 * Abstract battlefield like the patrol zone in Codex
+* Playing cards from binders instead of from a deck
+  * Binders are expensive (~ 45 AUD/480 card binder)
+  * Binders make it hard to access the cards
+* Simultaneous turns or phases of turns

 ### On what I wasn't sure would be best for the AoE ECG
+#### Flipping over the card when the unit is present in a battle
+* Way of partially hiding them from the opponent.
+Can still see where they're moving

+#### Drawing units present in a battle from a bag
+* Way of fully hiding them from the opponent until the battle happens

 #### Town board with different action spots concept
 * Could perhaps hide it through a screen until opponent is in your town
 * E.g. Town Center having a create villager spot